HockeyJustin/dotnetcoreWithCookieandJwtAuth/README.md

 .NET Core with Cookie And JWT Auth

 Super simple.
 No frills.
-Have even called the api via jquery to keep the calls basic.
+Have even called the api via jquery to avoid framework dependencies (Angular/React etc).

 Created following reading 2 tutorials: